Mysslife/sharing-vid/README.md

 - Video recommendations depend on the tags of each video
 - Authenticate user rights with each private action with jwt

-For now, I am having an error with uploading the client folder, I'm checking on it and will upload it as soon as possible.

 I also intend to update other functions in the future for personal purposes.